SotonLM/Data-Engineering/src/division_1_academic/insructions.md

 The URL in this case acts as a pointer element.
 Using this URL, we can read from the file in the blob any time, without storing the bulk of the content into the database.

+**BUT WAIT!!!** Storing clean data into the database just because it's clean won't make for a good LLM.
+You should only store pointers for clean data above a certain quality score - yes, we want all 10GB of clean data to be high quality.

 An example of an azure blob URL is as follows:
 "https://sotonlmdeng.blob.core.windows.net/conversational-social/sacrifice.txt"